- 1 Log in to Agent Desktop

 - Firefox up to v71: When you login , you might receive a browser notification asking whether to show notifications from the Workspace Agent Desktop URL.
 Click Show for this session or Always show.

 - Firefox v72 and higher: When you login, you might have to click the Notifications icon in the address bar to display the dialog that enables you to allow notifications.
 You are not prompted to do this by the browser.

 - Edge: When you login, you might receive a browser notification at the bottom of window asking whether to show notifications from the Workspace Agent Desktop URL.
 Click Yes.

 Log in, log out, log on, log off, and exit, what's the difference?

 You log in and log out of the Workspace Agent Desktop application.
 Logging in means launching the application in your browser and identifying yourself to the system so that you become authorized to receive interactions and use the various features that are enabled for you.

 Typically, you log in to Workspace Agent Desktop at the beginning of your shift and log out (Exit) at the end of your shift.
-To log out of Workspace, you must use the Exit option from the menu in the upper right-hand corner.
+To log out of Workspace, you must use the Exit option from the Agent Menu.
 You won't be able to log out if you have any active calls or interactions.

 You log on to and log off of channels in Workspace Agent Desktop.
 Channels include voice, email, chat, and so on.
 Channels are the media that you use to interact with contacts.
 When you log in to Workspace Agent Desktop, you are usually logged on to all the channels assigned to you, and when you log out (exit) of Workspace Agent Desktop, you are logged off from all the assigned channels.
 In some environments, you might be logged off from one or more channels when you log in because the channel is out of service or your administrator has set up your account to be logged on to specific channels only.